ignatandrei/rscg_queryables/README.md

 }
 ```

-When data comes over HTTP , it is often in the form of a string object.
-If we want to sort after first name descending we should send something like this
+When data is transmitted over HTTP, it is often in the form of a string object.
+To sort by first name in descending order, the query string should look like this:

 ```json
 orderBy=FirstName&Asc=false